innershell/wp-triage-algorithm-plugin/readme upgrade to 3.0.txt

-// These are the changes that need to be done when upgrading the plugin from 2.2 to 3.0.
+// These are the changes that need to be done when upgrading the plugin from 3.0 to 4.0.

-Backup the chained_quiz plugin tables.

-Backup the entire site.
+Set option for chained_debug_mode to No.

 Delete OUTPUT files from source folder.